asadjamal2022skipq/Taha/README.md

-Sure, I can guide you through the process of creating an ASP.NET Core application with Microsoft SQL Server.
+creating an ASP.NET Core application with Microsoft SQL Server.
 In this example, we'll create a simple web application that interacts with a SQL Server database.
 We'll use Entity Framework Core for database access.

 Here's a step-by-step guide: